pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

            value.
 Changing for *your* python plugin would change it for *all* python plugins.
 A runtime exception will be raised.

-           This is a conscious limitation of the XPPython3 plugin.
+           This is an intentional limitation of the XPPython3 plugin.

  >>> xp.enableFeature('XPLM_USE_NATIVE_PATHS')
- 1
  >>> xp.enableFeature('XPLM_USE_NATIVE_PATHS', enable=0)
  RuntimeError: An XPPython3 plugin is attempting to disable XPLM_USE_NATIVE_PATHS or XPLM_USER_NATIVE_WIDGET_WINDOWS feature, not allowed

  `Official SDK <https://developer.x-plane.com/sdk/XPLMPlugin/#XPLMEnableFeature>`__ :index:`XPLMEnableFeature`

 .. py:function:: enumerateFeatures(enumerator, refCon)

+  :param Callable enumerator: callback function (see below)
+  :param Any refCon: Reference constanct for callback
+  :return: None

   This routine immediately calls your *enumerator* callback once for each feature that this running version of X-Plane supports.
 Use this routine to determine all of